Iggnus/cheali-charger-i1/README.md

 + batteries can be charged from 0 voltage
 + long press Stop key for stop - prevents accidental stop with loosing data
 * changed routine for energy calculation
-* improved Time::diffU16() routine
-* improved delay accuracy  (DelayStrategy switched to seconds)

 Now it is possible to change main parameters while charging discharging and cycling.
 New voltage/current will be actual till the battery type change.
 It does not stores to EEPROM.
 New capacity limit will be used only once.
-Capacity limit can be used for skip first discharge in cycling mode
+For example it can be used for skipping of first discharge in cycling mode

 On-the-fly current adjustment in not tested with NiCD and NiMH